susird/front-test-master/README.md

 ## Technical Choices

-- I decided to use React for its component-based architecture, which makes it easy to build and maintain user interfaces.
+- React: I chose React for its efficient and declarative approach to building user interfaces.
+Its component-based architecture allows for reusable code, making it easy to manage and scale the application.
+With React, I can create interactive UIs that respond seamlessly to user inputs, enhancing the overall user experience.

-- TypeScript was a natural choice to add type safety, helping to catch errors early and improve code readability.
-- I opted for Tailwind CSS for styling because its utility-first approach allows for rapid development and keeps styles organized.
-- Axios is used for making HTTP requests due to its simplicity and promise-based structure, making it easy to handle responses and errors.
-- Jest is chosen for testing, providing a robust framework to ensure code quality and functionality.
+- TypeScript: I decided to use TypeScript to introduce static typing to the project.
+This helps catch errors during development rather than at runtime, improving code quality.
+TypeScript also enhances code readability and maintainability, making it easier for other developers (or future me!) to understand the structure and flow of the application.

+- Tailwind CSS: For styling, I opted for Tailwind CSS due to its utility-first approach, which allows for rapid design without leaving the HTML.
+This framework promotes a clean separation of concerns, enabling me to apply styles directly within my components while keeping my styles organized and easy to adjust.
+The responsive design utilities in Tailwind made it straightforward to create a mobile-friendly layout.

+- Axios: I selected Axios for handling HTTP requests because of its user-friendly API and built-in support for promises.
+Axios simplifies the process of making requests and handling responses, allowing for clearer and more concise code.
+Its features, like interceptors and automatic JSON data transformation, make it a versatile choice for API interactions.

+- Jest: I chose Jest as the testing framework because it integrates seamlessly with React and provides a rich set of features, including snapshot testing, mocking capabilities, and a simple API for writing tests.
+Jest helps ensure the reliability of the codebase and allows for easy identification of bugs, which is crucial during the development process.

+- React Testing Library: To complement Jest, I utilized React Testing Library for testing React components.
+This library encourages testing from the user’s perspective, promoting best practices in testing by focusing on how components behave in the application rather than their implementation details.
+It helps ensure that the components work as intended in real-world scenarios.

 ## Features